 Bulgaria is one of the world’s most promising international tourist destinations.

 As one of the most rapidly advancing nations in Europe, Bulgaria has become a byword for international property investment.
-In fact Bulgaria is probably the most popular property investment destination for British buyers who invest in thousands of properties each year.
+In fact Bulgaria is probably the most popular property investment destination for foreign buyers who invest in thousands of properties each year.

 Bulgaria is one of the least populated European states.
 The country is approximately the size of England but with a population of less than eight million people.
 As well as eleven blue flag beaches Bulgaria has 354 km of Black Sea coastline, 37000 km of hiking paths in the mountains, and a series of almost unpublicised Roman, Greek, and Thracian historical attractions including nine UNESCO world heritage sites.

 Within the property market Bulgaria is turning towards a better standard of development; granting permission to high quality projects, and taking care to protect the national parks and natural resources, which have provided such an attraction.

 After emerging from Communism in 1989, Bulgaria existed under a series of weak coalition governments, a situation which persisted until the election of a government devoted to free-market principles in 1997.
 This year was the key turning point for Bulgaria, with the creation of a currency board which tied the Bulgarian lev first to the German mark, and then to the euro.
 This was a move which contributed materially to economic stability.